tallforasmurf/PPQT2/extras/sphinx/index.rst

 Click on any column heading to sort the table on that column.

-Double-click on the first column.
+Double-click on some character in the first column.
-That character is placed in the Find panel as the Find text.
+That character is placed in the `Find panel`_ as the Find text.
-The Respect Case switch is on, and the first occurrence of that character is selected in the Edit panel.
+The **Respect Case** switch is on, and the Edit panel scrolls to show first occurrence of that character.

 If you double-click on the HTML entity column, the Entity value is also put into the first Replace string field.